 “Hey there, Maggie,” said Uncle Maury from his seat.

-“Hey, Maury,” she returned, forcing a smile the best that she could.
+“Hey, Maury,” she returned, with a sympathetic smile.
 “I’m so sorry.
 Are you alright?”

 Uncle Maury responded with a nod and turned his attention back outside the window.
 Suddenly his eyes became wide as, through the reflection in the glass, he saw a familiar figure enter the room behind him.

-Alan stared back at them behind his Ray Bans wearing the same magazine cover smile he gave the reporters outside.
+Alan stared back at them behind his Ray Bans, wearing the same magazine cover smile that he gave the reporters outside.
 “Well, don’t all say hello at once…”

-Todd lifted his eyes from where his mother lye and met eyes with his brother but only for a quick second before his eyes sank back downward.
+Todd lifted his eyes from where his mother lay and met eyes with his brother, but only for a quick second before his eyes sank back downward.
 “Hey, Alan,” said Todd, his eyes locked on his mother.
 “It’s good to see you…”

-“Take of those sunglasses,” said Uncle Maury.
+“Take off those sunglasses,” said Uncle Maury.
 “You’re inside.
 It’s rude.”

 He shifted his focus to Julia, standing by the bathrooms with her arms crossed.
 He gave a small wave to which she returned with a quick smile, gone as soon as it arrived.
 “Wow,” said Alan, now looking over to Maggie.
 “Her fake smile is almost as good as yours.”

 Maggie’s hair fell on her shoulders as she tilted her head and smiled, the grip on her husband’s arm seemingly tightening.
 “Good to see you again,” she said.
 “It’s been a long time.”